vyapp/vy/BOOK.md

 ### Select text between pairs () {} []

-I used this Key-Command a lot when i was playing with scheme.
-It selects the text between matching pairs of the symbols below.
+I used this keycommand a lot when i was playing with scheme.
+It selects the text between matching pairs of the symbols below:

     () {} []

-Place the cursor on one of the symbols above, considering it is a matching pair, then press.
+Place the cursor on one of the symbols above, considering it is a matching pair, then
+press:

     <Key-slash>